Francis Ford Coppola: Francis Ford Coppola Winery

-The Francis Ford Coppola Winery near Geyserville, California, located on the former Chateau Souverain Winery, where he has opened a family-friendly facility, is influenced by the idea of the Tivoli Gardens in Copenhagen, with swimming pools, bocce courts, and a restaurant.
+The Francis Ford Coppola Winery between Healdsburg and Geyserville, California, located on the former Chateau Souverain Winery, where he has opened a family-friendly facility, is influenced by the idea of the Tivoli Gardens in Copenhagen, with swimming pools, bocce courts, and a restaurant named Rustic.
 The winery displays several of Coppola's Oscars along with memorabilia from his movies, including Vito Corleone's desk from The Godfather and a restored 1948 Tucker Sedan as used in Tucker: The Man and His Dream.

 In August 2021, Coppola sold Francis Ford Coppola Winery and Virginia Dare Winery to Delicato Family Wines.

 Inglenook Winery

 Coppola, with his family, expanded his business ventures to include winemaking in California's Napa Valley, when in 1975, he purchased the former home and adjoining vineyard of Gustave Niebaum in Rutherford, California using proceeds from The Godfather.
 His winery produced its first vintage in 1977 with the help of his father, wife, and children stomping the grapes barefoot.
 Every year, the family has a harvest party to continue the tradition.

 After purchasing the property, he produced wine under the Niebaum-Coppola label.
 He purchased the former Inglenook Winery chateau in 1995, and renamed it to Rubicon Estate Winery in 2006.
 On April 11, 2011, Coppola acquired the Inglenook trademark paying more, he said, for the trademark than he did for the entire estate and announced that the estate would once again be known by its historic original name, Inglenook.
 Its grapes are entirely organically grown.